AnnulusGames/RandomExtensions/README.md

 Unity's `UnityEngine.Random` is a static class, making it impossible to instantiate.
 Additionally, it manages internal states, making it difficult to reproduce random numbers.

-Random Extensions introduces `IRandom` as a new abstraction layer for random number generation, providing high-speed implementations based on multiple algorithms (xoshift, xoshiro, splitmix, PCG).
+Random Extensions introduces `IRandom` as a new abstraction layer for random number generation, providing high performance implementations based on various algorithms (xoshift, xoshiro, splitmix, PCG).
 It also offers many useful features for handling random numbers, such as extension methods that support `System.Numerics` and Unity types, `IWeightedCollection<T>` for handling weighted random numbers, and LINQ extensions for random numbers (`RandomEnumerable`).

 ## Installation